jgreitemann/jgreitemann.github.io/_posts/2018-09-15-variadic-expansion-in-aggregate-initialization.md

 Despite its `make_*` name suggesting that it might create an `integer_sequence` object, `std::make_integer_sequence` is actually a type.
 Obviously, the above pseudo-definition is not valid C++, but it is not that hard to come up with a recursive definition that does the job.
-Again, all the instantiation of templates happens at compile time, so the use of recursion does not hurt the runtime performance.
+Again, all the instantiations of templates happen at compile time, so the use of recursion does not hurt the runtime performance.

 Using `std::make_integer_sequence`, we can finally eliminate the explicit